Iam4lex/aws-certified/exams.md

 <details>
 <summary>Show Answer</summary>
 **Answer:** D. AWS Organizations

-**Explanation:** AWS Organizations allows you to centrally manage and govern your environment as you grow and scale your AWS resources across multiple accounts.
 </details>

 ### 9. Treating infrastructure as code in the AWS Cloud allows users to: